 Your travel nurse recruiter should be your trusty sidekick on your travel nursing journey – they don’t want to tell you what to do.
 If you’re struggling to articulate what kind of travel nursing assignment you’re looking for, your recruiter will throw out ideas to you, but they don’t want to pressure you to take an assignment you don’t want.

 Although it’s true that agencies have lucrative contracts with different facilities across the country, your recruiter wants to give you the best possible experience rather than make the most money off you.
-What would the agency rather have: a nurse who hates the assignment their recruiter pressured them to take and never takes another assignment with the agency, or a nurse who is happily placed on three or four contracts with the same recruiter where both of them have agreed upon what’s most important to the nurse?
+What would the travel nursing agency rather have: a nurse who hates the assignment their recruiter pressured them to take and never takes another assignment with the agency, or a nurse who is happily placed on three or four contracts with the same recruiter where both of them have agreed upon what’s most important to the nurse?
 At Health Carousel Travel Nursing, we believe the relationship between recruiter and nurse is the most important part of travel nursing, and we want to give nurses like you the best experiences possible.

-As the nurse, you should make your desires known in terms of the travel nursing search.
+As a nurse, you should make your desires known in terms of the travel nursing search.
 Let your recruiter know what you’re looking for, so they can find assignments that match what you want, rather than guessing.
 Your recruiter wants to make you happy – so don’t take an assignment that you’re not head over heels for.
 It will benefit both of you in the long run.

 MISTAKE #3: CHOOSING A LOCATION YOU’RE NOT LICENSED IN